mrazomej/antibiotic_landscape/code/processing/metropolis-hastings_sim/v03/README.md

 relatively large covariances to promote that from any position in phenotype space, there are multiple fitness peaks that can be reached.

+The trained RHVAE has a latent space dimensionality of 2, one less than the phenotype space dimensionality.

 ## simulation setup

 - phenotype space dimensionality: 3